Things You Should Know Before Buying Bitcoin

-Many criminals have fallen foul to this belief, including an FBI Agent working on a Bitcoin money laundering case, in which he stole many BTC from.
-Of course, he is now in prison for his own stupidity.
+Many criminals have fallen foul of this belief, including an FBI Agent working on the Silk Road Bitcoin money laundering case.
+The agent stole some Bitcoin and was duly caught and is now serving time in prison.

 Bitcoin Payments are Irreversible

 It’s imperative, therefore, that you triple check the address you’re sending it to.
-If you send it to the wrong address, then somebody who you likely don’t know will be getting the BTC you sent.
+If you send it to the wrong address, then somebody who you likely don’t know will receive your Bitcoin and they’ll likely never be returned.